Public voting is now open for the FOOH Awards! Have your say on the final winners.

 The production team should leverage their creativity to effectively integrate visual effects added later, while avoiding unnecessary visual clutter, ensuring that the final advertisement is both impactful and believable.

-The real-world environment needs to be considered for how it will interact with CGI elements.
+The real-world environment must be considered in its interaction with CGI elements.
 This includes reflections, shadows, and how the digital elements will interact with real-world lighting and surfaces.
-On set, visual clutter should be avoided especially at the center of the FOOH action for the advertisement to be easily digestible.

 Recording the environment